Skip to main content

 What does liability coverage pay for?

 Liability insurance helps pay for injuries or property damage you cause to others.
-This includes medical bills, repairs, and legal expenses.
+In many cases, coverage may help pay for medical bills, vehicle repairs, and certain legal expenses after a covered accident.

 What makes auto insurance different in Florida?

-Florida drivers face unique risks, including hurricanes, heavy traffic, and a high number of uninsured drivers.
-Because of this, many drivers choose additional coverage beyond the state minimum to better protect their vehicle and finances.
+Florida drivers face unique risks including hurricanes, heavy traffic, and a high number of uninsured motorists.
+Because of these risks, many drivers choose additional protection beyond the state minimum requirements to better protect their vehicle and finances.

 Get the Coverage You Need From Florida Insurance Agency